rauchg/slackin/Readme.md

 - A SVG badge that works well from static mediums (like GitHub README pages)

+Read more about the [motivations and history](http://rauchg.com/slackin) behind Slackin.

 ## How to use

 ### Server